Project temporarily closes campus’ Broadway intersection

 New masonry walls and increased signage at the intersection will mark the intersection visually as an entrance to campus.

 To accommodate construction, the parking lot at 29 Broadway Avenue has been closed until further notice.
-Other changes should be less impactful, thanks to an early start on the work helped by warm weather.
+Other changes should be less impactful, thanks to an early start in March made possible by warm weather.

 “I encouraged the contractor to get going, so we are trying to get as much work completed without significant interference to pedestrian traffic while classes are still in session,” Young said.